If you’ve never heard of a slab leak, join millions of American homeowners.

 Q: How much does it typically cost to repair a slab leak?

-The cost varies significantly depending on the severity of the leak and the methods of repair.
+The cost varies significantly depending on the severity of the leak and the repair methods.
 Simple fixes may range from a few hundred dollars, while more extensive repairs involving repiping can cost several thousand.

 Q: Are there different types of slab leaks?